Authenticate

 Configure Rewrite policy for authentication process

-On iOS or iPad devices, administrators can switch the browser being used for the authentication process from embedded browser to system browser, when an advanced authentication policy is configured on the on-premises Citrix Gateway and StoreFront Deployment.
-To achieve this, configure the NetScaler Rewrite policy by using the Netscaler command line:
+Administrators can switch the browser being used for the authentication process from embedded browser to system browser.
+It is only possible when an advanced authentication policy is configured on the on-premises Citrix Gateway and StoreFront Deployment.
+To configure an advanced authentication policy, configure the NetScaler Rewrite policy by using the NetScaler command line:

 1. enable ns feature REWRITE